November 2024

 We drove through a bump track, a fair distance until we reached the foot of the hill.
 Today Sam the sheep dog is with us; I've been looking after him for the last three days.

 I enjoy including Charlie in my blog, other than appearing on these pages, he has nothing other to do with this or any other websites I create.
-For many years I only blogged about myself because I was isolated alone, due to ongoing issues I also feared for safety of others that could have appeared on my blog.
+For many years I only blogged about myself because I was isolated alone.

 The walk to the top was brisk, as chilling wind gained momentum.
 Charlie struggled to grip due to lack of tread on his shoes so I took hold of Sam.